CHANDON DES BRIAILLES

 The other major recent change introduced by the brother-and-sister duo is the regular production of bottlings without any added sulphur.
 While the domaine has been long experimenting with the odd san souffre cuvée for over fifteen years, since 2017 there are now several references (which vary from year to year) which are bottled completely sulphur-free.

 Historically, in the cellar, François has been using 100% whole clusters but had to adapt the percentage of whole bunch fruit according to the wine and vintage since 2011.
-If possible, however, he still favours the use 100% whole clusters.
-Fermentations start naturally and take place mostly in concrete, with the excpection for the grand cru’s, which are fermented in wood instead.
-All wines are raised in a combination of used barrels, opting always for neutral oak over new.
+If possible, however, he still favours the use of 100% whole clusters.
+Fermentations start naturally and take place mostly in concrete, with the exception for the grand cru’s, which are fermented in wood instead.
+All wines are raised in a combination of used barrels, opting always for a much higher percentage of neutral oak over new.

 Savigny-les-Beaune Blanc, Saucours